vadanrod14/RA.Aid/README.md

 - **Automated Command Execution**: The agent can run shell commands automatically to accomplish tasks.
 While this makes it powerful, it also means you should carefully review its actions.

+- **Ability to Leverage Expert Reasoning Models**: The agent can use advanced reasoning models such as OpenAI's o1 *just when needed*, e.g. to solve complex debugging problems or in planning for complex feature implementation.

 - **Three-Stage Architecture**:
   1. **Research**: Analyzes codebases and gathers context
   2. **Planning**: Breaks down tasks into specific, actionable steps